 - This is a loud condiment, so a little goes a long way.

-Recipes to Use Your Garlic Scape Pesto In/On
+Ways to Use Garlic Scape Pesto

 - Sourdough Pizza